rafsanislam09/btrfs_toolkit_cli/README.md

 By the way, if you want to run this project: in command line type: `./run` (it support any shell, including windows powershell.
 To run this script on Windows Command Prompt, type `run`)
+To build, run `./build` in the same way.
+Thank you for reading this nonsense.